 Now is the time to get involved and shape the policies that matter to installers.
 The Heat Pump Association (HPA) represents the Heat Pump Industry and is at the cutting edge of developing policy.
 We are leading the revolution in heating and helping the switch to heat pumps.

-With confidence in the direction that the market is heading, installers will want to capitalise on the shift to the installation of heat pumps, meaning that they will retrain and there will be enough installers to meet the necessary growth of the heat pump market.
+We understand that installers will want to capitalise on the shift to the installation of heat pumps, more so due to the current direction that the market is heading in.
+There is a need to ensure there are enough trained installers to meet the necessary growth of the heat pump market.

 How to get involved?

 Join the HPA today as an Installer member to shape the future of the sector and influence policy development.

 - Membership of a dedicated installer group to ensure your voice is heard and share knowledge with other like-minded individuals.

 - Regular communications including newsletter, heat pump market analysis, Government consultations and other opportunities specifically for installers.